 Conducting in-depth UX research can help you identify these pain points.
-Constructing an effective user flow provides design solutions to a real-life problem.
+Constructing effective user flows provide design solutions to a real-life problem.
 This will help you deliver the best value to your users.
 Users are attracted to services that value them and understand their issues.

 The how-to of user flow

-Creating a user flow diagram is essential to user-centered design.
-A flow diagram aims to find the entry points, identify the steps a user needs to take, and determine the possible outcomes of their actions.
+Creating user interface flow diagrams is essential to user-centered design.
+User flow charts aim to find the entry points, identify the steps a user needs to take, and determine the possible outcomes of their actions.

 The process of creating a flow of action is a long and complicated one.
-We outlined the steps you can employ below in creating your user flow.
+We outlined the steps you can employ below in creating your own user flow diagram.

 Step #1: Establish a goal